How to grow dill indoors

-The amount of sunlight a plant receives is critical as sunlight drives photosynthesis, the metabolic process turning light energy into chemical energy.
-Plants take carbon dioxide and using sunlight produce glucose, a source of chemical energy utilized within the plant.
-Dill prefers full sun conditions when grown outside; indoor plants grow best when placed in a location that receives a minimum of 6 hours of sunlight.
+Dill prefers full sun conditions when grown outside; indoor plants grow best when placed in a location that receives a minimum of 6 hours of direct sunlight.

-Dill plants need ambient temperatures above 60℉ to grow, preferring a range between 60 - 75℉.
-Avoid placing containers too close to windows due to cold air and anywhere else they are exposed to drafts from doors or register vents.
-The extreme temperature variations cause internal stresses classified as chilling stress (occurring at temperatures below freezing), freezing stress (occurring at low temperatures above freezing), or high-temperature stress (1), all of which hinder plant growth and yields.
+Avoid placing containers too close to windows due to cold air, and anywhere else they are exposed to drafts from doors or register vents.
+The extreme temperature variations cause internal stresses classified as chilling stress (occurring at temperatures below freezing), freezing stress (occurring at low temperatures above freezing), or high-temperature stress , all of which hinder plant growth and yields.

 How to care for your dill

 - Allow the soil to dry out to the depth of 1 - 2” and then water until the soil is thoroughly moistened and excess water drains from the bottom of the pot.
 An easy way to check soil moisture is to stick your finger down into the potting soil to see how dry it is.
 Dill does not want its soil moist all of the time.

-- Even if you grow dwarf/compact varieties of dill, plants grown indoors may grow tall and become “leggy” because of insufficient light.
-Stake plants to provide additional support when they get taller to keep them from slumping or falling over.
+- Stake plants to provide additional support when they get taller to keep them from slumping or falling over.
 You can also pinch off the tops of the plants to encourage them to grow outward instead of upward, creating bushier plants.

 Harvesting dill leaves and seeds

-- Dill leaves are ready for harvest 6 - 8 weeks after planting seeds as the flower heads are forming.
+- Harvest dill leaves 6 - 8 weeks after planting seeds once the dill flower heads begin forming.

 - Seeds are ready to harvest slightly before they ripen and turn tan in color.